What is the Admissions Policy for ISH?

 As is the case for all schools, we regularly review this provision to ensure that it is sufficient for the needs of our community and must balance this with responsible financial management for the organisation.
 Where we feel that we do not have sufficient provision to provide the standards of care necessary for a child in a given academic year, we may not be able to offer a place.

-Following investigation, if there is sufficient evidence that the school is unable to provide an education that will meet the academic/ behavioural/ Special Educational needs of the child, we may refuse entry.
+Following an investigation by the admission committee, if there is sufficient evidence that the school is unable to provide an education that will meet the behaviour/academic needs of the child, we may refuse entry.

-Parents/ Guardians must be aware that failure to disclose information or providing inaccurate information will jeopardize their child’s school placement.
+Parents/Guardians must be aware that failure to disclose information or providing inaccurate information at the time of admission will jeopardize their child’s school placement.